gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 public class Owl extends FlyingCyborg implements RunningCyborg { }
 {% endhighlight %}
 Voilà!
 My pets can now `fly` and `run`.
-There’s one optimization though: I can make FlyingCyborg to implement RunningCyborg and my pets will inherit `run` out of the box.
+There’s one optimization though, I can make FlyingCyborg to implement RunningCyborg and my pets will inherit `run` out of the box.

 Now, they will have to sleep, won’t they?
 {% highlight java %}